-This domain evaluates the actual medical care to patients within an Episode of Care.
+This domain evaluates the actual medical care to patients within an episode of care.
 Measures within this domain attempt to answer the question: "Did the patient receive medical care that met accepted standards?"
-In other words, within the Episode of Care did the patient receive care that was timely and in accordance with broadly accepted standards and protocols for a given emergency medical condition.
+In other words, within the episode of care, did the patient receive care that was timely and in accordance with broadly accepted standards and protocols for a given emergency medical condition.

-Donabedian asserts that "outcomes... remain the ultimate validators of the effectiveness and quality of medical care."
-Thus, measuring the individual process steps in an Episode of Care, as well as the structural elements that support them, can be valuable.
+Donabedian asserts that "outcomes... remain the ultimate validators of the effectiveness and quality of medical care."129 Thus, measuring the individual process steps in an episode of care, as well as the structural elements that support those outcomes, can be valuable.
 This does assume that the processes being measured are essential contributors to the success and effectiveness of the whole system.
-Measurement should focus on processes that can be validated as necessary components of a high-quality Episode of Care.
+Measurement should focus on processes that can be validated as necessary components of a high-quality episode of care.